vivianchen04/WebMining-RecommenderSystems/README.md

 # WebMining-RecommenderSystems
-Web Mining and Recommender System projects and practices.
+Web Mining and Recommender System projects and practices, devoted to current methods for recommender systems, data mining, and predictive analytics.